3noch/pauth/README.md

 Pauth
 =====
-Pauth is an easy-to-use, lightweight, extensible [OAuth][] library for [Python][].
+Pauth is an easy-to-use, lightweight, extensible [OAuth 2.0][] library for [Python][].

   - Easy-to-use: Pauth is straight to the point and lets you do minimal